Art Tatum: Style and technique

-Tatum improvised differently than is typical in modern jazz.
-He did not try to create new melodic lines over a harmonic progression; instead, he implied or played the original melody or fragments of it, while superimposing countermelodies and new phrases to create new structures based around variation.
+Tatum improvised in a manner atypical of modern jazz.
+Rather than creating new melodic lines over a harmonic progression, he implied or played the original melody or fragments of it, while superimposing countermelodies and new phrases to build new structures based on variation.
 "The harmonic lines may be altered, reworked or rhythmically rephrased for moments at a time, but they are still the base underneath Tatum's superstructures.
 The melodic lines may be transformed into fresh shapes with only a note or a beat or a phrase particle retained to associate the new with the original, yet the melody remains, if only in the listener's imagination."
 This flexibility extended to his use of rhythm: regardless of the tempo, he could alter the number of notes per beat and use other techniques at the same time to alter his phrasing's rhythmic intensity and shape.
 His rhythmic sense also allowed him to move away from an established tempo for extended periods without losing the beat.

 For critic Martin Williams, there was also the matter of Tatum's sly humor when playing: "when we fear he is reaching the limits of romantic bombast, a quirky phrase, an exaggerated ornament will remind us that Tatum may be having us on.
 He is also inviting us to share the joke and heartily kidding himself as well as the concert hall traditions to which he alludes."